Disciplinary Reference Check Procedure

 At USC there are three offices involved in completing and returning a Disciplinary Reference Check to its “home” institution.
 The Office of the Registrar releases information about a student’s academic standing, the Office of Student Conduct releases information about a student’s conduct standing and the Office of Academic Integrity releases information regarding honor code violations.

 How do I get the process started?

 Please keep in mind your application deadline as USC’s Disciplinary Reference Check process can take up to seven to ten days, particularly as general application deadlines get closer.
-First, either fax, mail or hand deliver the Disciplinary Reference Check portion of your application to the Office of the Registrar.
-Once the Registrar has completed their portion of the form they will forward it to the Office of Student Conduct.
-When the Disciplinary Reference Check is complete and signed, the Office of Student Judicial Programs will return it directly to the institution to which you are applying.
-You will need to indicate how you would like the form returned.
-If via fax, please include the institution’s correct fax number, and if via mail, please include a pre-addressed, stamped envelope as well will not be able to pay for postage.
+When the Disciplinary Reference Check is complete and signed, the Office of Student Conduct will return it directly to the institution to which you are applying.
+On the online form you will need to indicate how you would like the form returned.
+If via fax, please include the institution’s correct fax number, and if via mail, please submit to our office a pre-addressed, stamped envelope as we will not be able to pay for postage.

 Please contact us if you have any questions regarding this procedure.